Prag8855/aab/frontend/content/guides/abmeldung-deregister-in-berlin.md

 You must do your Abmeldung if:

-- **You move out of Germany**, and you will not return to your current address.
+- **You [leave Germany](/guides/leaving-germany)**, and you will not return to your current address.
 - **You leave one of multiple homes**.
 For example, if you have two registered apartments, and you sell one of them.

 You don't need to do your Abmeldung if:

-- **You temporarily move out of Germany**, and you will return to the same address later.
+- **You temporarily leave Germany**, and you will return to the same address later.
 For example, if you study in another country for a semester.
 - **You move to another address in Germany**.
 When you [register your new address](/guides/anmeldung-in-english-berlin), your old address is automatically deregistered.
 - **You have not [registered](/glossary/Anmeldung) your address**.